iykeslim/personality-test/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## See more details in the commit history for this repo

+A day and more and I have only typed a ReadME on this project because I've been so preoccupied with work trying to leave the job but I must be done with all my tasks